cceyda/image-checker/README.md

 - Supported image types?

 Same as [DALI supported formats](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/supported_ops.html?highlight=supported%20image#nvidia.dali.ops.ImageDecoder): JPG, BMP, PNG, TIFF, PNM, PPM, PGM, PBM, JPEG 2000.
 Please note that GPU acceleration for JPEG 2000 decoding is only available for CUDA 11.

 - What is batch_size & prefetch?

 DALI works with a batching+prefetching system.
 So batch_size * prefetch number of images are read at a time.
 If there is a corrupted file in the batch that batch is rechecked 1-by-1.
 So keep batch_size reasonable (0<100)

-Package versioning follows dali for major.minor (since it heavily depends on it), patch is this packages version changes.
+- Package versioning follows dali for major.minor (since it heavily depends on it), patch is this packages version changes.

 # Alternatives
 [check-media-integrity](https://github.com/ftarlao/check-media-integrity): supports more types but uses PIL thus slow.

-[Bad Peggy](https://github.com/llaith-oss/BadPeggy): Checks JPEG images, maybe detects more types of errors than this.
+[Bad Peggy](https://github.com/llaith-oss/BadPeggy): Checks JPEG images, maybe detects more types of errors than this one.